Will Rogers, who died in a 1935 plane crash with his best friend, Willie Post, was probably the greatest political sage this country ever has known.

 Membership dues for the club are used to maintain the club’s repeater, equipment insurance, website, and general operating expenses.
 All club activities and services to the communities of Bonner County Idaho are provided strictly on a volunteer non paid basis in accordance with good amateur radio practice and with FCC part 97 rules.

 The club is open to all licensed amateur radio operators and potentially licensed operators.
-Our yearly dues are $18.
-However, there are special considerations for newly licensed, and family members (see the About Us page).
+Our yearly dues are $25 for an individual or $35 for families.
 A membership application can be downloaded by clicking here.

 BCARC does not currently host a sponsored VE Team (Voluntary Examiner Team) although several members are actively engaged in the effort with the Bonner County ARES group.
 Other groups in our area have active VE Teams that test fairly often.
 Further information is provided on the New Ham page.